KVishnuVardhanR/Generating_W.S_Sonnets/README.md

 ## Test and Deployment
 - test the model to generate Meaningful text by following the steps:
   - Save the Model Architecture along with its weights.
-  - Test the model on a random seed text to generate a Poetry.
+  - Test the model on a random seed text to generate the Sonnets.
-- Now we can be able to generate a Meaningful Poetry in Shakespeare Style.
+- Now we can be able to generate a Meaningful Sonnets in Shakespeare Style.

 ## Resources
-- Detailed Explanation of the code is been given the [Colab Notebook](https://colab.research.google.com/drive/1IHRuukShhjqIh-uBFYPcUqNXE_s5d30S#scrollTo=07QePX57qhuS).
+- The code has been trained and tested in the [Colab Notebook](https://colab.research.google.com/drive/1IHRuukShhjqIh-uBFYPcUqNXE_s5d30S#scrollTo=07QePX57qhuS).